elasekness/RNASeq_workshop/Day1.md

 ## Notes on working in a Linux environment

-* Avoid creating file names and directories with spaces.
-Use underscores, dashes, or periods instead to separate multi-part names.
-* Spaces need to be escaped in Linux (more on that later).
-For example, if you tried to make a directory called “my directory”,
-* mkdir would make two directories, `my` and `directory`.
-* Use autocomplete for speedier typing and to avoid typos.
+* Use **autocomplete** for speedier typing and to avoid typos.
 Autocomplete will fill in the unique part of a command or file.
 For example, if I had only one file in my directory that began with a “b,” I could type `b` and then press the tab key to autocomplete the name of the directory.
+* Hit the up-arrow key to recall a command you entered previously.
-* Everything in Linux is case sensitive
+* Everything in Linux is case sensitive.
+* Avoid creating file names/directories with spaces.
+Use underscores, dashes, or periods instead to separate multi-part names.
+* Spaces need to be escaped (more on that later).
+For example, if you tried to make a directory called “my directory”, you would get two directories, `my` and `directory`.
 * Can’t find a command?
 Try `which` to see if the command is in your path – whether the command is in a location that the computer searches for executing commands.
-* Hit the up-arrow key to recall a command you entered previously.

 <br>